geraldb/geraldb.github.io/index.md

 **blockchain research / corruption**

-Austria has an "official" Austrian Blockchain Center for Research and according to the website the researchers (or is it fraudsters?) that are always looking for "Blockchain Researcher (junior or senior)" and even posting:
+Austria has an "official" Austrian Blockchain Center for Research and according to the website the researchers (or is it fraudsters?)  are always looking for "Blockchain Researcher (junior or senior)" and even posting:

 > If you haven't found the right job offer here,